lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 content type {{RFC5083}}.
 For simplicity, the terminology associated with the enveloped-data content type will be used in this overview.

-The originator randomly generates the content-encryption key (CEK), and then all recipients obtain that key as an encrypted object within the KEMRecipientInfo encryptedKey field explained in {{kemri}}.
+The originator randomly generates the CEK (or the CAEK), and then all recipients obtain that key as an encrypted object within the KEMRecipientInfo encryptedKey field explained in {{kemri}}.
 All recipients use the originator-generated symmetric key to decrypt the CMS message.

-A KEM algorithm and a key-derivation function are used to securely establish a pairwise symmetric key-encryption key (KEK), which is used to encrypt the originator-generated CEK.
+A KEM algorithm and a key-derivation function are used to securely establish a pairwise symmetric key-encryption key (KEK), which is used to encrypt the originator-generated CEK (or the CAEK).

 In advance, each recipient uses the KEM KeyGen() function to create a key pair.
 The recipient will often obtain a certificate {{RFC5280}} that includes the newly generated public key.
 Whether the public key is certified or not, the newly generated public key is made available to potential originators.

-The originator establishes the CEK using these steps:
+The originator establishes the CEK (or the CAEK) using these steps:

-1. The CEK is generated at random.
+1. The CEK (or the CAEK) is generated at random.

 2. For each recipient: